IBM-Bluemix-Docs/mobileanalytics/app-alerts.md

 {:codeblock:.codeblock}

 # Setting alerts
-{: #alerts}
+{: #setting-alerts}

 ## Setting alerts with Mobile Analytics
+{: #setting-alerts-with-mobile-analytics}

 You can set thresholds in alert definitions in the {{site.data.keyword.mobileanalytics_short}} console to better monitor your activities.

 You can configure thresholds, which if exceeded, trigger alerts to notify the {{site.data.keyword.mobileanalytics_short}} console monitor.
-The triggered alerts can be visualized on the console, or the alerts can be handled by a custom webhook. <!-- This feature provides a proactive means of detecting app log errors, server log errors, extended periods of network latency, and authentication failures.--> This feature provides a proactive means of detecting application log errors and application crashes server log errors.
+The triggered alerts can be visualized on the console, or the alerts can be handled by a custom webhook.
+This feature provides a proactive means of detecting application log errors and application crashes server log errors.
 Reactive thresholds and alerts keep you from having to sift through your data and set thresholds at a wide spectrum of granularity.

 ## Creating an alert definition for application logs
 {: #alert-def-client-logs notoc}